EdwinLiavaa/satellite-broadband-service-chain/README.md

 It is a proof-of-concept for automating manual processes in the Satellite Broadband Service by replacing paper contracts with hybrid smart contracts across synergies from suppliers/vendors, finance, sales, logistics with assets tracking to both partners and end users.

-Moreover, this project in itself is a DeFi payment gateway for the remote Pacific Islands communities and also bridge the gap in the digital divide that is not provided by the existing banking infrastructure.

 It demonstrates the journey of solutions in both equipment and bandwidth on blockchain augmented by the use of the Chainlink oracle to connect to off-chain data feeds.

 The Satellite Broadband Service Chain is the sequence of activities and processes involved in shipping equipment from suppliers/vendors to the broadband satellite operator.
 The satellite operator then package them together with broadband solutions to serve telecommunications operators, internet service providers, governments, other service providers and end users.

+Moreover, this project in itself is a DeFi payment gateway for remote underserved communities.
+It also bridge the gap that is not provided by the existing banking infrastructure.

 In summary, this project will benefit all stakeholders with the empowerment of cryptographic truth to ensure definitive truth in providing connectivity to the underserved communities by bridging the geographical boundaries thus aliviating the digital divide and leaving no one behind.